 We leave the beach at about 4pm and return back with Karaoke songs and again looking for the dolphins before arriving back in Argostoli Port at 5.30pm.

-This trip is recommended by BBC travel program
+Recommended by BBC travel program

-Trip recommended for all ages.
+Trip recommended for all ages

 Vardiani island is at the entrance of the Gulf of Argostoli.
 Vardiani island is also known as rabbit island because rabbits are the only occupants ath the past!!!

 There was a 34m. high lighthouse on the island builded by British Charles James Napier in 1824 .
 It was destroyed after the 1953's earthquakes and now you can see only some of the ruins.

 One of the first names of the island was Litoa or Lithia because of the altar devoted to Litoa , mother of god Apollo.
 Around the 10th century named Vardiani after emperor Vardani ( the dreamer emperor) who was exiled from Byzantium to Kefalonia.
 It might also named Vardiani after the italian word "guardiano" that means guardian, as it used as an outpost against pirates and smugglers.

 There is a monastery on the island ,which was destroyed many times from earthquakes and also bombed from Germans during second world war.
 After the earthquake of 1953 the monastery demolished ,was never repaired and the island desolated.